 During tranche 1, the NAHS team collected 118 groundwater samples from 106 bores across the Tennant Creek and McArthur River regions using sampling techniques suitable for up to 117 analytes per site.
 This hydrochemistry data, preliminary interpretation and atlas maps are now publicly available.
 Tranche 2 has collected an additional 106 samples from 97 bores in the Beetaloo, East Tennant Creek and South Nicholson regions.
 Tranche 2 samples are in the process of being analysed and quality controlled prior to public release in June 2020.

 - The first tranche of quality controlled hydrogeochemical data in the Tennant Creek, Lake Woods and McArthur River regions has been released publicly and are available to download here.

 - An updated comprehensive dataset and map products will be released publicly in June 2020.
 This will include hydrogeochemistry collected as part of tranche 2 in the Beetaloo, East Tennant Creek and South Nicholson regions as well as improvements to the already released data of tranche 1.

 - An extended abstract outlining the application of hydrogeochemistry to identify the subsurface aquifer geology will be coming out in June 2020.

-We are collaborating with the Northern Territory Geological Survey (NTGS) and NT Department of Environment and Natural Resources (Water resources); further collaboration with external industry, academia and other government and research organisations (e.g., CSIRO) greatly enhances the type of data collected and the quality and breadth of analysis and data interpretation.
+We have collaborated with the Northern Territory Geological Survey (NTGS),NT Department of Environment and Natural Resources (Water resources) and the Geological Survey of Queensland (GSQ); further collaboration with external industry, academia and other government and research organisations (e.g., CSIRO) greatly enhances the type of data collected and the quality and breadth of analysis and data interpretation.